 If You Do Not Want Rocks and Ice on Your Face

 There are a lot of incidents where the helmet managed to keep the rider’s head protected, but they received facial injuries.
 A typical open-faced helmet can protect the back and side of your head while leaving your facial area unprotected.

 The inside chin bar of a full-face helmet has a shock-absorbing foam and padding that protects your face from your frontal impacts.

 Open-face helmets provide more ventilation than full-face helmets.
 Presently, modern full-face helmets provide comfort with a good ventilation system.

 A full-face helmet will protect your face, mouth, and teeth so maybe you will not have to worry about dental and medical bills.
 A $500 helmet is a better investment than $3000 dental surgery.
-For this reason, It is also necessary for Enduro riders to acquire the full-faced helmet because there are lots of speeds and downhill riding involved.
+For this reason, it is also necessary for Enduro riders to acquire a full-faced helmet because there are lots of speeds and downhill riding involved.

 Are Full-Face Helmets Safer?

 Full-face helmets are safer than any type of helmet.
 Presently, most of the full-face helmets on the market are tested to a higher certification level compared to the open-face helmets that are available.
 However, current testing might not be a perfect science, but they do predict the level of protection the gear should provide.